-Blowing grass clippings and leaves into the street may be simpler and save time, but these materials can clog stormwater drains, harming rivers, streams and neighborhoods.
+Blowing grass clippings and leaves into the street can clog stormwater drains, harming rivers, streams and neighborhoods.

-Although blowing, raking, or sweeping leaves and clippings into the street seems like a time-saver, in the long term, it’s not beneficial for your landscape or the environment.
-Plus, leaving them in the street is a violation of the City ordinance (pdf).
+While blowing, raking or sweeping leaves and clippings into the street seems like a time-saver, in the long term, it’s not beneficial for your landscape or the environment.
+Plus, leaving them in the street is a violation of City ordinance (pdf).

 Here’s why.
-The city’s stormwater drains — which are separate from SAWS’ sewer system — are designed to collect and direct runoff from rain events into streams, creeks and catchment areas so these waters don’t cause damage or flooding problems.
+The city’s stormwater drains — which are separate from SAWS’ sewer system — are designed to collect and direct runoff from rain events into streams, creeks and catchment areas to avoid flooding problems.
 (The pass-through stormwater fee on your water bill is from the City of San Antonio and helps cover the cost of construction and maintenance of the stormwater drainage system.)

-Landscape debris also introduces solid materials, including soaps, detergents and oil from vehicles, into stormwater runoff that could affect rivers and streams.
+In addition to landscape debris, soaps, detergents and oil can also wind up in stormwater runoff that affects rivers and streams.
 This is one reason runoff from irrigation and car washing/power washing is considered water waste in the conservation ordinance.
 It’s meant to protect the quality of water running into streams and rivers.

-Next time you are raking leaves or mowing the lawn (especially the latter), consider the following alternatives to blowing/sweeping the leaves and clippings into the street.
+Next time you rake leaves or mow the lawn (especially the latter), consider the following alternatives to blowing/sweeping the leaves and clippings into the street.

-- Mulch the clippings and leaves with the mower and leave them on your lawn.
+- Mulch clippings and leaves with the mower and leave them on your lawn.

 - Ask your lawn company to blow the clippings and leaves back into your yard instead of into the street.